BlockchainCommons/GordianCosigner-iOS/Docs/Integrating-specter.md

 ![](../images/specter2_import_wallet.png)

-On success, Specter Desktop will create a wallet and prompt you to backup it up.
+On success, Specter Desktop will create a wallet and prompt you to back it up.

 ![](../images/specter3_import_wallet.png)